HL7/fhir-shorthand/input/pagecontent/overview.md

 #### Create a New Project

-To set up a directory structure for your IG, run `sushi -i` at a command prompt.
+To set up a directory structure for your IG, run `sushi init` at a command prompt.
 This will create the [specific project structure](https://fshschool.org/docs/sushi/project/) required by the IG Publisher.

 #### Author FSH Files